-- (1) appeals from proceedings of an administrative agency of the United States; - (2) petitions for writs of habeas corpus; - (3) actions brought without counsel by persons in the custody of federal, state, or local authorities; - (4) proceedings under the Bankruptcy Code (Title 11 of the United States Code) and appeals from the Bankruptcy Court; - (5) actions prosecuted by the United States to collect upon a debt or to recover benefits payments; - (6) forfeiture actions prosecuted by the United States; - (7) actions to enforce arbitration awards; - (8) actions to enforce or quash a summons or subpoena of an administrative agency; and - (9) any case which the judge to whom the case is assigned orders to be excepted from the requirements of the present Rule.
+- (1) appeals from proceedings of an administrative agency of the United States; - (2) petitions for writ of habeas corpus;

+- (3) actions brought without counsel by persons in the custody of federal, state, or local authorities; - (4) proceedings under the Bankruptcy Code (Title 11 of the United States Code) and appeals from the Bankruptcy Court; - (5) actions prosecuted by the United States to collect upon a debt or to recover benefits payments; - (6) forfeiture actions prosecuted by the United States; - (7) actions to enforce arbitration awards; - (8) actions to enforce or quash a summons or subpoena of an administrative agency; and - (9) any case which the judge to whom the case is assigned or referred orders to be excepted from the requirements of L.R.
+16.2(b) and (c).

-In exempt cases, the assigned judge shall, not later than forty-five (45) days from the date the case is at issue, establish a schedule for final disposition of the case.
+In exempt cases, the assigned judge shall, no later than forty-five (45) days from the date the case is at issue, establish a schedule for final disposition of the case.
+In actions brought without counsel, no party may begin discovery until a Scheduling Order has been issued.